narke/gcc-cross-compiler/README.md

         copies the files into PKG/ subdirectory without affecting the actual root file system.
 That is only useful if you do not want to run the script under the super user.

+# Dependencies to install on Debian-based distros

+    sudo apt install sed flex bison gzip gettext zlib texinfo libelf-dev libgomp1 make tar libgmp-dev libmpfr-dev libmpc-dev libisl-dev build-essential

 # Building

-Build a cross-compiler for 32-bit PowerPC using 4 cores without installing:
+**Example 1:** Build a cross-compiler for 32-bit PowerPC using 4 cores without installing:

      ./toolchain.py --arch ppc32 --install no --cores 4

-Build and install a cross-compiler for 32-bit ARM (default install directory is /usr/local/cross, specify another one by exporting CROSS_PREFIX environment variable), note that you need 'sudo' to install:
+**Example 2:**  Build and install a cross-compiler for 32-bit ARM (default install directory is /usr/local/cross, specify another one by exporting CROSS_PREFIX environment variable), note that you need 'sudo' to install:

      sudo ./toolchain.py --arch arm32 --install yes

-# Dependencies to install on Debian-based distros

-    sudo apt install sed flex bison gzip gettext zlib texinfo libelf-dev libgomp1 make tar libgmp-dev libmpfr-dev libmpc-dev libisl-dev build-essential